PS2U/TechNote/system-design/designing-data-intensive-applications/ch6.md

 ## Skewed Workloads and Relieving Hot Spots

 This kind of workload is perhaps unusual, but not unheard of: for example, on a social media site, a celebrity user with millions of followers may cause a storm of activity when they do something.
 This event can result in a large volume of writes to the same key (where the key is perhaps the user ID of the celebrity, or the ID of the action that people are commenting on).
-Hashing the key doesn’t help, as the hash of two identical IDs is still the same.
+Hashing the key doesn't help, as the hash of two identical IDs is still the same.

 # Partitioning and Secondary Indexes

 If records are only ever accessed via their primary key, we can determine the partition from that key and use it to route read and write requests to the partition responsible for that key.

 The situation becomes more complicated if secondary indexes are involved.
-A secondary index usually doesn’t identify a record uniquely but rather is a way of searching for occurrences of a particular
+A secondary index usually doesn't identify a record uniquely but rather is a way of searching for occurrences of a particular
 value: find all actions by user 123, find all articles containing the word hogwash, find all cars whose color is red, and so on.

 Secondary indexes are the bread and butter of relational databases, and they are common in document databases too.
 Many key-value stores (such as HBase and Voldemort) have avoided secondary indexes because of their added implementation complexity.

-The problem with secondary indexes is that they don’t map neatly to partitions.
+The problem with secondary indexes is that they don't map neatly to partitions.
 There are two main approaches to partitioning a database with secondary indexes:

 - document-based partitioning
 - and term-based partitioning.